James Naughton: Television and commercials

 He has appeared in television commercials promoting the drugs Cialis, Nexium and Nasalcrom.
 Naughton has also been the official voice of Audi in the U.S. since 2007, heard in its national TV and radio spots.
 He is also a frequent narrator on television's Nature series.

 Director

 He has directed several plays in New York City, including the 2002 revival of Thornton Wilder's Our Town, starring his friend Paul Newman, filmed for cable TV in 2003.
 He appears in cabarets in New York City, including Manhattan Theatre Club and Caroline's Comedy Club.

 Personal life

 His family is Irish American.
 He and his first wife, Pamela Parsons, have two children: Keira and Greg, both actors.
-Greg is married to Broadway actress Kelli O’Hara.
+Greg is a founding member of the band The Sweet Remains and is married to Broadway actress Kelli O'Hara.
 Pamela Parsons died from pancreatic cancer in 2013.